tomediaarts/procedure-manual/README.md

-# My Awesome Book
+# TMAC Procedures Manual

-This file file serves as your book's preface, a great place to describe your book's content and ideas.
+This manual serves as a living and adaptable guide to TMAC's operating processes.
+Each protocol is intended to guide the staff and volunteers responsible for delivering a program toward success.